A Joyous celebration of Salvador Dalí and

 “The key motivation for me is to create something which doesn't directly replicate the work of Dali but echoes the sense of wonder and emotion you might get whilst being visually drawn into his work.”

-Dalí: Surreal Worlds, which will coincide with the popular Full Moon Market, will also see the windows of local shops and businesses taken over by surreal street art created by graffiti collective Bish Vegas Legal Graff during a community ‘Big Paint’ gathering earlier in the week.
+Dalí: Surreal Worlds, which coincided with the popular Full Moon Market, saw the windows of local shops and businesses taken over by surreal street art created by graffiti collective Bish Vegas Legal Graff during a community ‘Big Paint’ gathering earlier that week.